 Not all key opinion leaders have worthwhile opinions.
 And when it comes to your research panel, it is only as good as the KOLs that comprise it.

 Research panels can be a high impact approach to developing relevant insights that inform strategic decision-making processes.
-But many panels – even targeted panels – are overly generic, composed of “serial” survey respondents, and ill-equipped to weigh-in on more nuanced topics.
+But even targeted panels are frequently overly generic, composed of “serial” survey respondents, and ill-equipped to weigh-in on more nuanced topics.
 For some, this makeup is satisfactory and can still pull forward the intended insights.